-VR is starting to become a big deal.
+VR is a growing platform.
 The proliferation of headsets like the Oculus Rift, HTC Vive, PlayStation VR, and others have solidified the platform’s popularity.
 However, none of them can even come close to the affordability of Google Cardboard.
 Anyone who has managed to pick one up over the last couple of years are no doubt looking for some awesome apps to put on there and use.
 Here are the best VR apps for Google Cardboard.
-Regrettably, Google Daydream has kind of taken over the VR apps market for mobile.
-We have those linked just below.
-They should deliver a better experience and some more variety as Google Cardboard begins to fade into the background.

 Read Next: AR vs VR: what’s the difference?